elishadamu97/learnbolts/_posts/2022-08-14-quadratic-formula-example.md

 tags: [maths]
 tags: [featured]
 ---

-Hi, welcome to Pielearn.
+Hi, welcome to [LearnBolts](../index.html).
 In this tutorial we are are going to use [quadratic formula](../quadratic-formula/) to solve quadratic equations.

 $$\color{tan}{x} = \frac{-b\; \pm\sqrt{\color{Orchid}{b^2}\, -\color{red}{4ac}} }{\color{cyan}{2a}}$$